herumi/bls/readme.md

 If the option `MCL_USE_GMP=0` (resp.`MCL_USE_OPENSSL=0`) is used then GMP (resp.
 OpenSSL) is not used.

 ### Build library for Windows
+Open the x64 Native Tools for Visual Studio and type the following command.

 static library
 ```